The clock ticked loudly. Everybody could hear it.

 A “cloud-native” architecture strategy, needless to say, was not this business’s top concern.
 They had to escape the house of horrors and move into a professionally-managed data center before time ran out.
 It was a question of survival.

-For that very good reason, Leaky Servers Inc opted for a “lift-and-shift” migration strategy: they dumped their applications into AWS pretty much as-is, with minimal training and refactoring beforehand.
+For that very good reason, Leaky Servers Inc opted for a “lift-and-shift” cloud migration strategy: they dumped their applications into AWS pretty much as-is, with minimal training and refactoring beforehand.

 They beat the clock to get out of their data center.
 But the race against time to adopt the cloud had only just begun.